Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 Currency: zloty

-I hope some of these, admittedly very personal, highlights of my visit to Gdansk, Poland, could convince you to include Gdansk in your travel plans.
+I hope some of these, admittedly very personal, highlights of what to see in Gdansk, Poland, could convince you to include Gdansk in your travel plans.

-Have you been in Gdansk?
+Have you been to Gdansk?
 Did you enjoy it?
-I would love to hear about the things you loved (or loved less) in the comment form.
+In the comment form, please tell me what you loved (or loved less).

 Map: Best Day Trips from Gdansk

 Disclaimer: I have been a guest of Pomorskie Travel and the Polish Tourism Board.
-All my opinions, as always, are my own.
-This posts contains affiliate links.
-In case you purchase one of the items, I’ll receive a small commission.
+As always, all my opinions are my own.
+This post contains affiliate links.
+If you purchase one of the items, I’ll receive a small commission.
 The price remains the same for you.

-Short FAQ about the best days trips from Gdansk
+A short FAQ about the best day trips from Gdansk

 What are the best day trips from Gdansk by train?